 Doro Wat is an Ethiopian stew using the wonderfully fragrant spice blend, Berbere.
-It’s one of the most famous African dishes and easily one of my favourite one-pot wonders.
-There are many variations around from beef, to vegetarian options like lentils and beans.
+It’s one of the most famous African dishes and easily one of my favorite one-pot wonders.
+There are many variations around from beef to vegetarian options like lentils and beans.

 In my version, I use chicken thighs, as I love how tender they stay even after a decent cooking time.
-I add the authentic finishing touch of some boiled eggs which not only bulks the dish out (making it a super economical dinner), but it adds another protein element and the neutral flavour of the eggs soaks up all of the delicious spiced juices.
+I add the authentic finishing touch of some boiled eggs which not only bulks the dish out (making it a super-economical dinner), but it adds another protein element and the neutral flavor of the eggs soaks up all of the delicious spiced juices.

 Spices used in this recipe